3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 4. "none" will discard the channelselector's value if the texture coordinate s falls outside the [0,1] range.
 This is useful if a texture is used as a volumetric decal of sorts that affects only a limited region in the volume.

 **filter**:
+The filter attribute defines the interpolation method.

-- If the interpolation method of a \<image3dchannelselector> is "nearest", sampling it at an arbitrary (u,v,w) returns the floating point value defined by the closest point (u',v',w') to (u,v,w) which transforms back to a voxel center in the 3D image ressource.
+- If the interpolation method of an elements of type \<CT_Image3DChannelSelector> is "nearest", sampling it at an arbitrary (u,v,w) returns the floating point value defined by the closest point (u',v',w') to (u,v,w) which transforms back to a voxel center in the 3D image ressource.

-- If the interpolation method of a <image3dchannelselector> is "linear", sampling it at an arbitrary (u,v,w) returns the floating point defined by trilinearly interpolating between the eight closest points coordinates which transforms back to voxel centers in the 3D image ressource.
+- If the interpolation method of an elements of type \<CT_Image3DChannelSelector> is "linear", sampling it at an arbitrary (u,v,w) returns the floating point defined by trilinearly interpolating between the eight closest points coordinates which transforms back to voxel centers in the 3D image ressource.

-**Function of the \<image3dchannelselector>**:
+**Function of instances of type \<CT_Image3DChannelSelector>**:
-1. The referenced 3D Image Stack gives a voxel grid of RGBA (RGB, Grey-Alpha, Grey) values distributed in a cube ([0..res_x] x [0..res_y] x [0..res_z]).
+1. The referenced 3D Image gives a voxel grid of RGBA (RGB, Grey-Alpha, Grey) values distributed in a cuboid ([0..res_x] x [0..res_y] x [0..res_z]).
 The centers of each voxel (ix, iy, iz) are at the half integer positions (ix + 0.5, iy + 0.5, iz + 0.5).

-2. The channel selector selects one of those channels and gives integer values (between 0 and 2^bitdepth-1) at the half integer positions (ix + 0.5, iy + 0.5, iz + 0.5) with ix = 0..res_x – 1, iy = 0..res_y – 1, iz = 0..res_z – 1.
+2. The \<CT_Image3DChannelSelector> selects one of those channels and gives integer values (between 0 and 2^bitdepth-1) at the half integer positions (ix + 0.5, iy + 0.5, iz + 0.5) with ix = 0..res_x – 1, iy = 0..res_y – 1, iz = 0..res_z – 1.

-3. The **tilestyle** extends the voxel grid to infinity: to extend the pointwise defined pixel values to a mapping ρ:Z^3→Z through the rules ...  defined above.
+3. The **tilestyle** extends the voxel grid to infinity: they extend the pointwise defined pixel values to a mapping

+    ρ:Z^3→Z through the rules 1-4 defined above.

 4. The interpolation method defines a function on the full coordinate space.
-In mathematical terms, this defines a map ρ:R^3→Z, with values between 0 and 2^bitdepth-1.
+In mathematical terms, this defines a mapping

+    ρ':R^3→Z, with values between 0 and 2^bitdepth-1.

-5. In a final normalization step, the coordinates are mapped to the unit cube, and the values are mapped between the minvalue and maxvalue, thus giving a normalized function φ:R^3→R,
+5. In a final normalization step, the coordinates are mapped to the unit cube, and the values are mapped between the minvalue and maxvalue, thus giving a normalized function

-(x,y,z)→minvalue⁡+ (ρ (x*res_x,y*res_y,z*res_z))/(2^bitdepth-1)*(maxvalue-minvalue)
+    φ:R^3→R:

+    (x,y,z) → minvalue ⁡+ ρ'(x\*res_x,y\*res_y,z\*res_z)
+    \*(maxvalue-minvalue)/(2^bitdepth-1)

-The following image shows the channel selection process:
+The following image illustrates the channel selection process:

 ![3D Image Channel Selector process](images/image3dchannelselectorprocess.png)